 This argument was used, among other places, to indicate that the editors of the Charlie Hebdo satirical magazine, as well as the publisher of the Danish Mohammed cartoons, were the causes of their own suffering.
 The reversal of personal responsibility in the exercise and reception of the act of free speech clearly leads to dysfunctional outcomes.
 To say that the editors of a satirical cartoon are the causes of their own murders is to absolve the perpetrating Islamists of responsibility, and this is hardly justice.
 If we choose to externalise this burden of freedom to administrations or other authorities, our freedom will be diminished by the newfound restrictions we will find imposed on its exercise.
 These restrictions will gradually atrophy our ability to use our freedom of speech for its intended purpose and cause a greater reliance on newer and greater restrictions.

-Returning to the original theme of how a different conception of rights and duties can change the way we see the Second Amendment.
-This vision broadly implies a revitalization of the concept of community and citizenry – A vision based not solely on rights owed to individuals, but also bestowing on them reciprocal duties which aid in the maintenance of their autonomy.
+Returning to the original theme of how a different conception of rights and duties can change the way we see the Second Amendment, this vision broadly implies a revitalization of the concept of community and citizenry, a vision based not solely on rights owed to individuals, but also on bestowing unto them reciprocal duties which aid in the maintenance of their autonomy.

-This attitude towards the Second Amendment, that is present in groups such as the Sheepdog initiative, allows us to retain our rights in the most positive and active sense; without becoming vulnerable to a criticism which we often level against the left.
-Namely that in the pursuit of our rights, we have a tendency to forget our responsibilities.
-We must always remember the words of Benjamin Franklin:“we”… only have a republic for as long as we can keep it.”
+This attitude towards the Second Amendment allows us to retain our rights in the most positive and active sense without becoming vulnerable to a criticism which we often level against the left–namely, that in the pursuit of our rights, we have a tendency to forget our responsibilities.
+We must always remember the words of Benjamin Franklin: “We”… only have a republic for as long as we can keep it.”
 Perhaps if we, citizens, recall that the word citizen implies duties to the civitas, the city or state, we can keep the Republic alive.